janstary/sox/README.md

 Read `config.log`, which shows shows the compiler commands used to test the libraries installed on your system, and the standard output and standard error output these commands produce.
-Failues are most likely to happen if headers or libraries are installed in unusual places or interfaces defined in unusual headers.
+Failures are most likely to happen if headers or libraries are installed in unusual places or interfaces defined in unusual headers.
 You can also look at `config.h` and check that the `#define HAVE_*` lines match your expectations.